Yoga and Meditation

 I had been struggling to pay my rent as a new yoga teacher before signing up for IIN, and it was definitely a risk to make the investment, but something magical happened after I enrolled: I earned back my entire tuition before graduating.

 Besides raising my monthly income, and gaining the tools to offer the best nutrition and business development advice to my clients, the journey I went through on a personal level, was incredibly transformative.

 I gained confidence to face my fears, to believe in my message, to start valuing my financial worth and develop programs to reach a broader audience.

 I realized that “glow” I saw in those women who first told me about the school, became my own as I went through the school year.
 The health issues I was struggling with: acne and an irregular menstrual cycle cleared up halfway through the year, and I felt like I was flying.

-If you’re looking to join an amazing community, learn more about nutrition, build your yoga or wellness business, or raise your income while making a positive impact, then you should consider joining this community.
+If you’re looking to build your yoga or wellness business, or raise your income while making a positive impact, then you should consider working with me.

 I’m happy to tell you more about my experience.